-- Since exams are on-line this summer, tests are open-book, open-notes, calculators allowed. - No makeup will be provided for any test missed.
+- Tests are on-campus - Tests are closed-book, one page of notes allowed (8.5x11" paper), calculators allowed. - No makeup will be provided for any test missed.
 Generally, you can request an incomplete in the course and makeup the missed test in the following semester.